-335 3.2 Salinity and temperature
+3.2 Salinity and temperature

-Estuarine mixing processes affect theinfluences salinity distribution and its seasonal variations-variability near river mouths (Sun et al., 2019).
+300 Estuarine mixing influences salinity distribution and its seasonal variability near river mouths (Sun et al., 2019).
 Models are particularly sensitive to salinity in shelf areas and ROFI zones, most often due to the diverse treatment of OOFS given to coastal and river freshwater forcing (Sotillo et al., 2021a).
 Therefore, to assess the impact of a chosen formulation and evaluate model performances, sea surface salinity (SSS) and temperature (SST) are typically used.
-The climatology of the-World Ocean Atlas climatology (Locarnini et al., 2013; Zweng et al., 2023) can have a high positive often overestimates nearshore salinity bias nearshore and is not adequate, making it unsuitable for model evaluation in these areascoastal regions.
+The World Ocean Atlas climatology (Locarnini et al., 2013; Zweng et al., 2023) often overestimates nearshore salinity, making it unsuitable for model evaluation 305 in coastal regions.
 As an alternative, Sun et al. (2019) built on the original World Ocean Database and developed an improved salinity and temperature climatology with an enhanced representation of the coastal ocean.
-In-situ data and satellite observations from SMOS, Aquarius and SMAP (Bao et al., 2019) can also be used to assess the impact of river forcing on sea

-- 345 surface salinity (Feng et al., 2021).
-However, seasonal variability in the skill of SSS retrievals can be associated with SST-dependent bias and strong land-sea differences in microwave emissivity, makinge satellite observations unreliable within some 70 km of the coast (Grodsky et al., 2018; Menezes, 2020; Vazquez-Cuervo et al., 2018).
-Higher resolution coastal satellite products have been demonstrated_developed based on empirical relationships between local salinity and ocean color observations (e.g.-Geiger et al, 2011; Chen et al., 2017), using deep neural networks trained on Sentinel-2 Level 1-C Top of - 350 Atmosphere (TOA) reflectance data (Medina-Lopez and Ureña-Fuentes, 2019; Medina-Lopez, 2020), or by relating the reflectance of the visible bands from Sentinel-2 imagery with electrical conductivity, influenced by the concentration and composition of dissolved salts (Sakai et al., 2021), but although these are not applied globally applicable.
+In-situ data and satellite observations from SMOS, Aquarius and SMAP (Bao et al., 2019) can also be used to assess the impact of river forcing on sea surface salinity (Feng et al., 2021).
+However, seasonal variability in the skill of SSS retrievals can be associated with SSTdependent bias and strong land-sea differences in microwave emissivity, making satellite observations unreliable within some 310 70 km of the coast (Grodsky et al., 2018; Menezes, 2020; Vazquez-Cuervo et al., 2018).
+Higher resolution coastal satellite products have been developed based on empirical relationships between local salinity and ocean color observations (Geiger et al, 2011; Chen et al., 2017), using deep neural networks trained on Sentinel-2 Level 1-C Top of Atmosphere (TOA) reflectance data (Medina-Lopez and Ureña-Fuentes, 2019; Medina-Lopez, 2020), or by relating the reflectance of the visible bands from Sentinel-2 imagery with electrical conductivity, influenced by the concentration and composition of dissolved salts (Sakai et 315 al., 2021), although these are not applied globally.

 A recent study in the German Bight (Thao et al., 2024) demonstrated the critical role of high-resolution salinity inputs at estuarine mouths in improving the predictive capabilities of coupled wave-ocean models.
-Using the GCOAST model system,

-355 which seamlessly integrates estuarine and coastal dynamics with regional ocean models, researchers validated salinity and temperature fields against in-situ observations.
+Using the GCOAST model system, which seamlessly integrates estuarine and coastal dynamics with regional ocean models, researchers validated salinity and temperature fields against in-situ observations.
 The results highlighted that estuarine inflows significantly enhance the accuracy of coastal ocean models.